 The AMIDEAST Education Abroad Regional Studies in French Program in Rabat offers a diverse set of courses taught in French on Morocco in its Muslim, Arab, African and Mediterranean contexts.
 In addition, students learn Moroccan Arabic and have the opportunity to study Modern Standard Arabic if they so desire.
 Students in the program live either with French-speaking Moroccan families or in a private Moroccan student residence hall.

-Classes take place both at AMIDEAST’s facilities in the bustling Agdal area of the city and in the buildings of AMIDEAST’s partner, the College of Letters and Humanities of Mohammed V University – Agdal.
-Courses are taught by French-speaking Moroccan faculty members from the University and other universities in Rabat and neighboring cities.
+Classes take place at AMIDEAST’s facilities in the bustling Agdal area of the city .
+Courses are taught by French-speaking Moroccan faculty members from AMIDEAST's partner, Mohammed V University, and other universities in Rabat and neighboring cities.

 Students must have at least intermediate-high proficiency in French to enroll in the program.
 Students who wish may also enroll in Modern Standard Arabic, which is offered at seven different levels.
 All courses, other than Moroccan and Modern Standard Arabic, are taught in French exclusively for the AMIDEAST program, and students take classes only with other program participants.

 All lectures, readings and written work in this program are in French.
-Library resources of the AMIDEAST Education Abroad Program, Mohammed V University-Agdal and the National Library of Morocco are available to students on the program.
+Library resources of the AMIDEAST Education Abroad Program and the National Library of Morocco are available to students on the program.
 In addition, a Moroccan graduate student will be assigned to each course to assist students.